instruct-rb/instruct/README.md

   The ERB `#p{}`rompt helper can be used to generate prompts with dynamic input in an familiar way.
 Dynamic input is automatically marked as unsafe and can be handled differently by middleware (for example to check for prompt injections).
-Use `.prompt_safe` to mark part of the transcript as safe.
+Use `.prompt_safe` to mark part of the prompt as safe.
 * **Flexible Middleware Stack**
   Middleware can be used to add features like structured output, conversation pruning, RAG integrations, retries, auto-continuation, guard-rails, monitoring